 - Next, go to this registry key: ComputerHKEY_LOCAL_MACHINESOFTWAREMicrosoftWindows NTCurrentVersionProfileList

-- You should know which among the user account is corrupted.
+- You should know which of the user account is corrupted.
 Just look for a key named “RefCount” and change its Value data to “0” and click OK.
-And if it isn’t available, simply right click on the right pane and create it.
+And if it isn’t available, simply right-click on the right pane and create it.

 - After that, double click on the key named “State” and make sure that the Value data is “0” and click OK.

 - Exit the Registry Editor and restart your computer to apply the changes made and then check if it fixed the problem or not.